asiyanbolatayo/altschool-cloud-exercises/README.md

 # altschool-cloud-exercises
 This is for my Altschool Cloud Exercises.
-The contents are mostly images from linux cli.
+The contents are mostly images from linux cli..